Trousez/4-BIT-ALU/docs/Clock.md

 ## Clock

 The clock is a Astable multivibrator.
-It includes an output buffer/Inverters to cleanly output a square pulse to the Bus, and hence to the rest of the circuits.
+It includes output buffers/Inverters to cleanly output a square pulse to the Bus, and hence to the rest of the circuits.

 ### How It Oscillates:
 * It has no stable state (astable).
 It continuously flip-flops between two quasi-stable states through capacitive feedback.